ocipower/alx-higher_level_programming/0x00-python-hello_world/README.md

 You are not allowed to use any loops or conditional statement Your program should be maximum 5 lines long

 You can find the source code here
 The output of the program should be:
 Float:, followed by the float with only 2 digits followed by a new line
 You are not allowed to cast number to string
 You have to use f-strings

+task 6 : Complete this source code to print Welcome to Holberton School!

+You can find the source code here
+You are not allowed to use any loops or conditional statements.
+You have to use the variables str1 and str2 in your new line of code Your program should be exactly 5 lines long